Klumz/comp230-cpd/README.md

 ## 5 key challenges across different domains (wip):

 ### Interpersonal domain & SMART action:
-This could be improved, specifically during our game group project where I need to be more involved.
+This needs improvement, specifically during our game group project where I need to be more involved.

 ### Cognitive domain & SMART action: